 I Love My Son, But I'm Not Sure The Feeling Is Mutual

-Reviewer Cessel Boyd
+Medically Reviewed By: Cessel Boyd

 But what if it isn't just a phase?
 What if you have the strong sense that your child honestly doesn't love you?
 This can mean different things at different ages.
-With the very young, they may simply be trying on a new persona in an attempt to figure out how the world works.
+With the very young, they may be trying on a new persona to figure out how the world works.
 With teenagers, it may be a way of their asking for help without coming right out and doing so.
 And with adults, it may just be that they need their space for a bit after arguing with you.

-Either way, it can be heartbreaking to hear our children say "I don't love you" or "I hate you."
-Worse still is when you say "I love you" and they don't say anything at all.
+Either way, it can be heartbreaking to hear our children say, "I don't love you" or "I hate you."
+Worse still is when you say, "I love you," and they don't say anything at all.
 What are they thinking at that moment?
 Are they simply afraid to say it?
-Or do they honestly not feel any love for you in return?
+Or, do they honestly not feel any love for you in return?

-Not Feeling The Toddler Love
+Not Feeling the Toddler Love

 It's Only Temporary